talaendril/rust-nes-emulator/README.md

 Input lag might also be a problem with this approach since just funnel the events back to Windows to show UI (I think anyway).

 `XDG_RUNTIME_DIR not set in the environment` was also an error thrown during WSL tryouts though that one might be easily fixable.

+### Performance
+With the snake example the performance was really bad.
+The snake needed around 2-3 seconds between moves, I don't think this is because of my rust implementation but I am unsure.
+I ran the guide code as well and the snake needed only around 1 second between moves, so it might just be my implementation.
+Just writing it down here so I don't forget it...